 - Include page numbers for direct quotations, for example (Jones 2007, p.
 115).

 - Reference List

 - Arrange citations in alphabetical order according to surname of the first author or name of institution responsible for the citation.
 List authors for each citation, even when the previous citation has the same author(s).

 - In listing more than one name in references (Cheng, David C., Benton E. Gup, Jr., and Larry D. Wall) use a comma before “and.”

 - Dates of publications should be placed immediately after authors’ names.

 - Multiple works by the same author should be listed in chronological order of publication.
-Two or more works by the same author in the same year are distinguished by letters after the date.
+Distinguish two or more works by the same author in the same year using a low letter after the year (2007b).